rgaglian/ai-playgroud/onsiteinstructions.md

   d- Just check that your .env file is still valid.

-When done, you can continue to connect to the dcloud environment.
+When done, you can continue to connect to the dcloud environment on Task 2.